Variational Umbrella Seeding for Calculating Nucleation Barriers: Results and Discussion

 \subsection{Comparison with existing methods}

 Now that we have demonstrated that Variational Umbrella Seeding successfully reproduces nucleation barriers obtained by Umbrella Sampling and metadynamics, it is useful to discuss the advantages of Variational Umbrella Seeding compared to these and other existing methods.
-In short, we argue that Variational Umbrella Seeding is faster than rigorous methods, while being more accurate than Seeding.
+In short, we argue that Variational Umbrella Seeding is faster than rigorous methods, while being more {accurate} than Seeding.

-Firstly, we have shown that Variational Umbrella Seeding is independent of the choice of order parameter.
+Firstly, we have shown that Variational Umbrella Seeding is \replace{independent of}{less sensitive to} the choice of order parameter.
 We have already discussed how this improves upon the original Seeding approach, but this argument also applies to other methods such as the nucleus size pinning method\cite{sharma2018nucleus} and the persistent embryo approach,\cite{sun2018overcoming} since these methods also rely on the CNT approximation, \Cref{eq:cnt-n}.

 Secondly, using the aCNT \Cref{eq:acnt} for the nucleation barrier reduces the problem to fitting three parameters.
 In standard Umbrella Sampling, one parameter must be estimated per window to stitch the windows together.
 Because standard Umbrella Sampling requires overlapping windows, the number of windows quickly increases with the size of the critical nucleus.
 In Variational Umbrella Seeding, there is no need for overlap between different windows as there is no need to stitch these together.
 Therefore, Variational Umbrella Seeding only requires four windows, independent of the critical nucleus size, much less than standard Umbrella Sampling.
-This advantage of Variational Umbrella Seeding with respect to standard Umbrella Sampling will be more pronounced for smaller supersaturations and larger critical nucleus sizes.
+This advantage of Variational Umbrella Seeding with respect to standard Umbrella Sampling will be more pronounced for smaller supersaturations and larger critical nucleus sizes. \replace{}{To further quantify this advantage, we can estimate the number of windows required for standard Umbrella Sampling.
+Typically, the first $10~k_B T$ of a nucleation barrier can be explored with an unbiased simulation.
+With our choice of spring constants (see \Cref{sec:idealized}), windows should be positioned in $2~k_B T$ intervals to ensure ample overlap between them.
+Hence, the approximate number of windows for standard Umbrella Sampling is $((\Delta G^c ~/~ k_B T) - 10)/2$.
+For our barriers, this translates to 11 windows for WCA, 7, 15, and 31 for mW at temperatures $T=\SI{215.1}{\kelvin}$, $\SI{225.0}{\kelvin}$, and $\SI{235.0}{\kelvin}$, respectively, and roughly 21 for TIP4P/ICE.
+Consequently, using Variational Umbrella Seeding, the number of windows can be reduced by a factor $2$ to $8$ compared to standard Umbrella Sampling, with this reduction factor increasing further for higher barriers.}

 We expect that the choice of order parameter will also influence the efficiency of the CNT-US method by \citet{russo2014new} and the method of \citet{mccarty2015variationally} Both of these methods rely on a bias potential of the CNT form, \Cref{eq:cnt}.
 We have seen, for example in \Cref{fig:hs}, that this CNT approximation can be less appropriate, especially for the initial part of the barrier.
 This may be problematic in the initial part of the barrier where it is very steep.
 In these higher gradient regions, stronger biases are needed, resulting in lower acceptance ratios for Monte Carlo schemes.
 This decreases the efficiency of biased simulations.
 In contrast, in Variational Umbrella Seeding, there is no need to perform biased simulations of the initial part of the barrier.
 The metastable liquid is simulated without any bias, and all the biased simulations are performed at higher nucleus sizes, where the gradient of the nucleation barrier is less steep.